-Diabetes educators are licensed health care professionals—registered nurses, registered dietitians and pharmacists, among others—who specialize in helping people with diabetes understand how to best manage their diabetes.
-The counseling and support that diabetes educators provide is known as diabetes education or diabetes self-management training (DSMT).
+Diabetes care and education specialists are licensed health care professionals—registered nurses, registered dietitians and pharmacists, among others—who specialize in helping people with diabetes understand how to best manage their diabetes.
+The counseling and support that diabetes care and education specialists provide is known as diabetes education or diabetes self-management training (DSMT).
 Many of the healthcare professionals who provide these services also carry the designation Certified Diabetes Educator (CDE).

-Diabetes educators have a unique skill set and serve as essential support for patients and providers.
+Diabetes care and education specialists have a unique skill set and serve as essential support for patients and providers.
 Diabetes educators can:

 - Increase your practice’s efficiency by assuming time-consuming patient training, counseling and follow-up duties

 - Help you meet pay-for-performance and quality improvement goals

 - Track and monitor patients’ care and progress and provide you with status reports

 - Help delay the onset of diabetes with prevention and self-management training for patients who are at high risk